randdusing/cordova-plugin-bluetoothle/readme.md

 ### disconnect ###
 Disconnect from a Bluetooth LE device.
 It's simpler to just call close().
+When a device is disconnected or closed, all pending callbacks will be returned with an error.
 **Starting with iOS 10, disconnecting before closing seems required!**

 ```javascript